-These Garlic Aioli and Parmesan Fries are a super simple way to dress up your plain fries and a must-try for garlic lovers!
+These Garlic Aioli Fries with Parmesan are a super simple way to dress up your plain fries and a must-try for garlic lovers!

-No matter how you make your fries (baked, fried, fresh-cut or frozen), the simple addition of a toss in garlic aioli and Grano Padano (or Parmesan) cheese will take your fries to a whole new level and are a perfect side for whatever meat you’re cooking on the grill!
+No matter how you make your fries (baked, fried, air-fried, fresh-cut or frozen), the simple addition of garlic aioli and Parmesan cheese will take your fries to a whole new level and are a perfect side for whatever meat you’re cooking on the grill!

 - 1 tsp freshly squeezed lemon juice